BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Alexa/README.md

     // Create the default Bot Framework Adapter (used for Azure Bot Service channels and emulator). services.AddSingleton<IBotFrameworkHttpAdapter, BotFrameworkAdapterWithErrorHandler>();

-    // Create the Slack Adapter
+    // Create the Alexa Adapter
     services.AddSingleton<AlexaAdapter, AlexaAdapterWithErrorHandler>();

     // Create the bot as a transient.
 In this case the ASP Controller is expecting an IBot.